neutron-org/neutron-docs/docs/relaying/icq-relayer-guide.md

 ```

 Notes:
-- `-p 9999:9999` exposes the port that allows access to the Relayer's metrics;
+- `-p 9999:9999` exposes the port that allows access to the Relayer's metrics powered using Prometheus.
+The container's port will be the same as the `RELAYER_PROMETHEUS_PORT` value that is `9999` by default.
+Use another value if you are up to use a different port;
 - add keyring passing to the volumes list.
 For example, assign `RELAYER_NEUTRON_CHAIN_HOME_DIR=/keyring` and run the app as:

 ```